 A cloud architect is responsible for overseeing an organisation’s entire cloud environment, making design decisions and planning how new hardware and software will fit in with both the cloud strategy and environment.

-Working across varying cloud environments including public clouds, private clouds and hybrid cloud structures, a cloud architect will also monitor the deployment of applications over the cloud.
+Working across varying cloud environments including public clouds, private clouds and hybrid cloud structures, a cloud architect will also monitor the deployment of applications in the cloud.

 Generally speaking, employers will be looking for candidates with experience in numerous cloud computing disciplines.
 These include virtualisation, network infrastructures, virtual storage, software-defined networks, physical data storage and disaster recovery technologies.

-Cloud companies will offer cloud certification specifically designed for their own cloud environment.
+Cloud companies will offer certifications specifically designed for their own cloud environment.

-Big technology firms like AWS, Google and Dell EMC offer extensive cloud architecture certification and while this comes at a price, it could be the most effective way of ensuring a role as a cloud architect, if not a little limiting.
+Big technology firms like AWS, Google and Dell EMC offer extensive cloud architecture certification and while this comes at a price, it could be the most effective way of ensuring a role as a cloud architect.

-For example, for Dell EMC offer a three-pronged cloud architecture certificate that should suit most people’s budgets.
-An instructor-led course will set you back $2,700 (£2,168) while a video-based package will cost around $600 (£482).
-Alternatively, you can opt for a package which combines both instructor-led and video-based training for $1,700 (£1,365).
+For example, Dell EMC offer a three-pronged cloud architecture certificate that should suit most people’s budgets.
+An instructor-led course will set you back $2,700 while a video-based package will cost around $600.
+Alternatively, you can opt for a package which combines both instructor-led and video-based training for $1,700.

 What about non-certified skills?

 In technical roles it’s easy to just focus on formal skills that are vital to the role.
-However, the cloud architect role also requires a range of soft skills, from communication and leadership skills to enthusiasm and passion for cloud infrastructures.
+However, the cloud architect role also requires a range of soft skills, from communication and leadership skills to enthusiasm.

 According to IT Jobs Watch, in the UK a cloud architect could expect to receive on average around £75,000 annually, this is considerably higher than the average salary for those in the cloud computing sector in the UK (this being £57,000 per year).